Bounds to electron spin qubit variability for scalable CMOS architectures: Introduction

 It is only by understanding this variability quantitatively that it is possible to develop a sensible scalable quantum processor architecture.
-Millions of qubits are required for useful fault tolerant quantum computation~\cite{gidney_how_2021,beverland_assessing_2022}, and it is unfeasible to address all of these qubits with individualised pulses catering to their variable parameters.
-Instead, this variability must be embraced and corrected through a combination of some on-chip electronics and robust quantum control pulses that will be shared among several qubits.
+Enabling the breakthrough applications of quantum computation requires millions of qubits to perform error correction~\cite{gidney_how_2021,beverland_assessing_2022}, and it is infeasible to address all of these qubits with pulses catering to their particular parameters with wires individually running from the room temperature controllers.
+Instead, this variability must be embraced and corrected through the combination of on-chip electronics operating at cryogenic temperatures~\cite{Veldhorst2017, vandersypen_interfacing_2017}, and robust quantum control pulses that will be shared among several qubits~\cite{hansen_pulse_2021,hansen2023entangling}.Designing control cells that can offset qubit properties across a large range and with sufficient accuracy is only possible if the electric tunability compensates for the range of variations.
+As we will discuss in this paper, this interplay between variability and tunability differs between qubit parameters (one-qubit frequencies and two-qubit couplings, etc), so a different control strategy must be adopted in each scenario.

+Qubit variability is caused by the same factors that affect conventional CMOS technology, such as strain, fabrication defects, accidental introduction of charged impurities in the oxide, interface roughness, and so on~\cite{asenov_simulation_2009}.
+Industrial foundries focus most of their efforts in addressing these issues~\cite{zwerver_qubits_2022,elsayed_low_2022,Intel2019}, with a central role played by the choice of materials for substrate, dielectrics, gate metals, etc~\cite{Saraiva2022}.